-Specific competency levels for investigating officers involved in the decision making process (other than prosecution which must be approved by the Head of Security or Head of Legal) are contained in separate internal protocol) will be ensured.
+Specific competency levels for investigating officers involved in the decision making process (other than prosecution which must be approved by the Head of Security) will be ensured.

 OBSTRUCTION OF INVESTIGATING OFFICERS

 POL regards the obstruction of or assaults (physical and/ or verbal) on POL staff whilst lawfully carrying out their duties as a serious matter.